Prafulbhoyar45/Bank-Statement-analysis/README.md

  - Month	: I used formaula in excel (That you can fatch from the date column)

  - Year: I used formaula in excel (That you can fatch from the date column)

+# There two of my bank statement one from HDFC and anathor is from Union Bank of India